Category Archives: College Soccer

 Personally, I have found these 19 years so fulfilling as they have provided me a different understanding of the game.
 As a result, both Johan and Jogo pursued refereeing for many years which proved to be not only a great way to make decent money but doing so in a field they were passionate about.
 Unfortunately, at some point it became difficult to referee along with their academic and dynamic soccer schedules.

 In my current home association, we have an excellent core of experienced referees who have established a young referee mentorship program.
 Maybe my next phase is to become a full-time mentor.
 Unfortunately, the current shortage of referees, encourages recently-recruited referees to behave and officiate like experienced professionals soon after recruitment by assuming assignments that are above their experience level .
-The higher expectations played on young referees is yet another reason, that soccer associations have such high referee turnover.
-Just like the sport itself, refereeing requires a lot of repetitions to become competent.
-High expectations from the fans linked to high expectations from the Director of Referees forced upon newly recruited referees/assignors are common deterrents.
-Therefore, most teenage referees normally find alternative sources of income through high school and young adults are very unlikely to start their refereeing careers especially after they have finished a college degree and are entering the more rewarding “corporate world”.
+The higher expectations placed on young referees is yet another reason, that soccer associations have such high referee turnover.
+Just like the sport itself, refereeing requires muscle memory to become competent.
+High expectations from the fans linked to high expectations from the Assignor/Director of Referees forced upon newly recruited referees/assignors are common deterrents.
+As a result, most teenage referees normally find alternative sources of income through high school and young adults are very unlikely to start their refereeing careers especially after they have finished a college degree and are entering the more rewarding “corporate world”.

 As I wrap up this post, our high school aged daughter is expressing a strong interest in becoming a recreational soccer referee.
 Who knows?
 I may stick around for at least one more year (20?) to help her decide whether refereeing is for her or not.
 BTW, if you know anybody interested in refereeing, visit this page.
 Until next time…#theGomezway